DevExpress-Examples/asp-net-web-forms-grid-save-and-restore-layout/Readme.md

   }
   ```

-3. Handle the [ASPxClientListBox.SelectedIndexChanged](https://docs.devexpress.com/AspNet/js-ASPxClientListBox.SelectedIndexChanged) event to perform a custom GridView callback (call the [MVCxClientGridView.PerformCallback](https://docs.devexpress.com/AspNetMvc/js-MVCxClientGridView.PerformCallback(data)) method) when the selected item changes.
-Pass the selected client layout as a parameter.
+3. Handle the [ASPxClientListBox.SelectedIndexChanged](https://docs.devexpress.com/AspNet/js-ASPxClientListBox.SelectedIndexChanged) event to perform a custom grid callback (call the [MVCxClientGridView.PerformCallback(data)](https://docs.devexpress.com/AspNetMvc/js-MVCxClientGridView.PerformCallback(data)) method) when the selected item changes.
+Pass the selected client layout to the method as a parameter.

   ```jscript
   function OnSelectedIndexChanged(s, e) {